changhao-shi/RGCR/README.md

 2. Second, download 2 folders (demoDATA and demoEPest) and 1 .R file (demo.r) into the same directory.
 3. Then, you can just source demo.r to see what will happen.
 Have fun!

 I will continue to maintain this project.
-Looking forward to your suggestions.
+Looking forward to your suggestions!

-sch14159@ruc.edu.cn